Robert Gerlai

-Robert T. Gerlai is a Canadian behaviour geneticist.
+Robert T. Gerlai is a Canadian behaviour geneticist and behavioural neuroscientist.

 Early life and education

 Gerlai obtained his PhD in 1987 from the Eötvös Loránd University and the Hungarian Academy of Sciences in Budapest.

 Career

 Gerlai has worked in the biotechnology (Genentech) and biopharmaceutical research industries (Eli Lilly and Company and Saegis Pharmaceuticals) as Senior Scientist and Vice President of Research, and led pre-clinical as well as clinical research teams developing drugs to treat mild cognitive impairment and Alzheimer's Disease.
 He also worked at different universities in North America and Europe.
 He is a Distinguished Professor of behavioral neuroscience at the Department of Psychology at the University of Toronto.